Confidence-gated automation — how to be highly automated without making expensive mistakes

 When the system is unsure, close the loop automatically

-Here is the move most teams miss.
 The instinct when confidence is low or a source is missing is binary: let it through anyway (defeats the point) or dump it on a human (defeats the automation).
-There is a third option, usually the right one — automatically close the gap.
+There is a third option, usually the right one and the one most teams miss — automatically close the gap.

 If a value is missing or contested, the system can go back to the source on its own: re-query the database, re-fetch the page, run a different extractor, or reach out to the relevant party to confirm or supply the missing detail.
 A held case becomes a task the pipeline works, not a ticket that waits.
 Human review stays as the final backstop but stops being the default destination for every uncertainty.
 Most gaps close without a person; reserve people for the ones that genuinely need judgment.